Kenhasteandersen/NUMmodel/README.md

 Use the makefile in the Fortran directory.
 Edit the compiler and flags in the makefile to suit your operating system and compile by writing: `make`.

 ### Basic structure
 There are three levels of routines: top-level, medium-level and low-level.
 There are two model systems: an upper ocean represented as a chemostat and a global simulation with transport matrices.
-See `exampleGeneralists` for some basic runs of the chemostat model.

 #### Top-level matlab routines
 These routines run a simulation and returns the results in a `sim` structure.
 All units are in micro gC/l (or micro gN/l).
 Units of light are micro mol photons per m2 per second:

-* `baserunChemostat(mAdult, false)`.
+* `baserunChemostat(mAdult)`.
 Runs a chemostat version of the model and plots the output.
-The first argument is the adult body masses of copepods (in micro gram carbon) - send in an empty list to run only with unicellular plankton.
-Change the second argument to `true`to use the Fortran library.
+The argument is the adult body masses of copepods (in micro gram carbon) - send in an empty list to run only with unicellular plankton.
 * `baserunChemostatEuler(mAdult)`.
 Uses the Fortran library and simple Euler time-stepping.
 * `baserunGlobal()`.
 Runs a global simulation with only generalists.
 It uses transport matrices which must be downloaded separately and placed in the directory `TMs`.
 Tranport matrices must be downloaded from http://kelvin.earth.ox.ac.uk/spk/Research/TMM/TransportMatrixConfigs (choose MITgcm_2.8deg).
 * `baserunWatercolumn`.
 Run a watercolumn extracted from a transport matrix.